Filipino shamans: Sex and gender

 In most Philippine ethnic groups, shamans were predominantly female due to the role of the shaman (especially the medium) being an intrinsically feminine one.
-Among the minority of males, most belonged to a special class of shamans—the feminized men known as asog in the Visayas and bayok or bayog in Luzon.
-The asog assumed the voice, mannerisms, hairstyle, and dress of females.
-They were treated as women by the community and were considered as comparable to biological women aside from their incapability to give birth to children.
-Their social status and recognition also granted them access to professions related to the spiritual realm, such as shamans and religious functionaries.
+Among the minority of male shamans, most belonged to a distinct class—known as asog in the Visayas and bayok or bayog in Luzon—who adopted the voice, mannerisms, hairstyle, and dress typically associated with women.
+These individuals were treated socially in ways similar to women, and their status allowed them access to spiritual and religious professions.

 In Historia de las islas e indios de Bisayas (1668), the Spanish historian and missionary Francisco Ignacio Alcina records that the asog became shamans by virtue of being themselves.
 Unlike female shamans, they neither needed to be chosen nor did they undergo initiation rites.
 However, not all asog trained to become shamans.
 Castano (1895) states that the people of Bicol would hold a thanksgiving ritual called atang that was "presided" by an "effeminate" priest called an asog.
 His female counterpart, called a baliana, assisted him and led the women in singing what was called the soraki, in honor of Gugurang.